gbadev-org/tonc/README.md

 *   Tables and Figures should be replaced with the raw HTML from the `-old.htm` file.

+*   Equations are coded in MathML, which displays in all browsers since 2023 according to [Can I use](https://caniuse.com/mathml).
+    It's recommended to write equations in LaTeX first, using a live preview tool such as [Online LaTeX Equation Editor](https://latexeditor.lagrida.com/).
+    Right-click the preview and choose Copy to Clipboard > MathML Code.

 *   Code blocks should have the correct language set on them (`c`, `asm`, `sh`, `makefile`)

 *   Use backticks (`` ` ``) around code keywords and italics (`*`) around file names in the text.